GSK sells health drinks arm, buys US cancer treatment firm

 "Despite this, the category still remains under-penetrated in India," it said.

-Unilever's acquistion is the first since Paul Polman announced his retirement at the helm of the consumer products giant last week, after a failed plan to move the firm's headquarters from London to the Netherlands.
+Unilever's acquisition is the first since Paul Polman last week announced his retirement as head of the consumer products giant, after a failed plan to move the firm's headquarters from London to the Netherlands.

 Speaking of the oncology deal meanwhile, Tesaro chief executive Lonnie Moulder said the "transaction marks the beginning of a new global partnership that will accelerate our oncology business and allow our mission of delivering transformative products to individuals living with cancer".